lhapaipai/mini-file-manager/README.md

     // ...
   }

-  // if you want to filter files you can select
+  // if you wants to filter files you can select
   // only for the modal "openFileManager"
   fileValidation: {
     mimeGroup: "image",